dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 });
 ```

 You'll notice that the first function specifies what is supposed to happen when a  simple route path is requested (such as '/').
-Each call to `router.get` or `router.post` takes a callback function that has two objects `req` and `res`.
+Each all to `router.get` or `router.post` takes a callback function that has two objects `req` and `res`.
 The `req` object usually contains information that is containted in the request.
 It also gives us access to the session cookie so that we can access and store some information about the user in their browser.
 The `res` object let's us control the response.
 Thus `res.redirect` redirects the user to another page and `res.render` uses our templating engine to create a webpage that we send back to the user.

-Whenever we have an error in the request made to our webapp, we can see that we store the error message into the session and return a redirect back to the simple routing path using this nifty structure inside the callback functions:
+Whenever we have an error in the request made to our webapp, we can see that we store the error message into the session and return a redirect back to the simply routing path using this nifty structure inside the callback functions:

 ```javascript
 req.session.message = 'Error message goes here';